rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 - Keep one URL as the “main” page.
 - Redirect the old URLs to the main page so you don’t lose existing signals.

-Google generally favors pages that are clear, helpful, and thorough.
+Google favors pages that are clear, helpful, and thorough.
 Aim to make each page the best answer someone could find.

 Reference: Google’s SEO Starter Guide is a solid baseline for what Google expects from a well-built site: https://developers.google.com/search/docs/fundamentals/seo-starter-guide

 ### 4) Mobile friendliness (Google cares)

 Most local searches happen on a phone.
-If a site is hard to use on mobile, people bounce — and that usually hurts performance over time.
+If a site is hard to use on mobile, people bounce — and that hurts performance over time.

 Google also evaluates your website from a mobile perspective.
 If the mobile version is slow, hard to use, or broken, it’s common to see rankings and conversions drop.

-A mobile-friendly website typically has:
+A mobile-friendly website has:

 - Responsive layout (content stacks and resizes cleanly)
 - Readable text without zooming